iancleary/devcontainer/README.md

 ## Custom Preferences

-I installed ohmyzsh, along with powerlevel10k, and the MesloLGS NF fonts in the [Dockerfile](./Dockerfile).
+I installed ohmyzsh, along with powerlevel10k in the [Dockerfile](./Dockerfile).

+For powerlevel10k, the [fonts](https://github.com/romkatv/powerlevel10k#manual-font-installation) needs to be installed on the host/client machine, not inside the container.

 ## .devcontainer/devcontainer.json